open-telemetry/oteps/text/0156-columnar-encoding.md

 # Columnar encoding for the OpenTelemetry protocol

-This OTEP proposes to extend (in a compatible way) the Open Telemetry protocol with a **generic columnar representation for metrics, logs and traces**.
+This OTEP proposes to extend (in a compatible way) the OpenTelemetry protocol with a **generic columnar representation for metrics, logs and traces**.
 This extension will significantly improve the efficiency of the protocol for scenarios such as multivariate time-series, large batches of traces and logs.